Tropical trigonal curves: Introduction

-In Section \ref{sc: preliminaries}, we recall the definitions and the main properties of harmonic morphisms of graphs and metric graphs, along with tropical modifications of these.
+In Section~\ref{sc: preliminaries}, we recall the definitions and main properties of harmonic morphisms of graphs and metric graphs, along with tropical modifications of these.
 Moreover, we also recall the divisor theory on metric graphs and discuss possible definitions of $d$-gonality for metric graphs.
-For $d=2$, we recall the results obtained by Melody Chan in \cite{MC} and we observe similarities and differences between the cases $d=2$ and $d=3$.
+For $d=2$, we recall the results obtained by Melody Chan in~\cite{MC} and we observe similarities and differences between the cases $d=2$ and $d=3$.

-In Section \ref{sc:3_connected}, we prove Theorem \ref{th:main} first in the case of loopless graphs and then in the case with loops.
+In Section~\ref{sc:3_connected}, we prove Theorem~\ref{th:main} first in the case of loopless graphs and then in the case with loops.

-Finally, in Section \ref{sc:moduli} we construct the moduli spaces of $3$-edge connected tropical trigonal covers and $3$-edge connected tropical trigonal curves.
+Finally, in Section~\ref{sc:moduli} we construct the moduli spaces of $3$-edge connected tropical trigonal covers and $3$-edge connected tropical trigonal curves.
 For the latter, we will also provide a construction for the maximal cells which will allow us to compute the dimension of the moduli space, which coincides with that of the moduli space of algebraic trigonal curves.

 {\bf Acknowledgements.} It is our pleasure to thank Lucia Caporaso for her insights and enlightening discussions at an early stage of the paper.
 We also thank Melody Chan, Hannah Markwig and Felix R\"ohrle for helpful comments.
-We are grateful to Matthew Baker and Erwan Brugall\'e for informing us of Luo's example in \cite[Example 5.13]{ABBR}, which helped us to correct a mistake in the statement of our main theorem in a previous version of this paper.
+We are grateful to Matthew Baker and Erwan Brugall\'e for informing us of Luo's example in~\cite[Example 5.13]{ABBR}, which helped us to correct a mistake in the statement of our main theorem in a previous version of this paper.
+Finally, we thank the anonymous referees for their valuable comments and suggestions.